rolfen/apt-history/README.md

 ## Using

-List 10 last commands.
+By default, lists the last 10 commands (this number can be changed with `--limit`).
+The commands are numerotated with the first command in the input being zero.
 The latest command is at the bottom.

 ```
 cat /var/log/apt/history.log |apt-history